 Throughout the term, a team of 4-5 students will spend 3-5 hours each week to think through a distribution strategy and organize a series of events/initiatives that will ‘put the guide out into the world’ and achieve maximum accessibility.
 To conduct this work, students will be asked to engage in various activities, including, but not limited to: participating in weekly scheduled calls, strategizing the accessible distribution of this guide to a diverse range of stakeholders, planning and hosting interest-sparking events, facilitating guide-related workshops, leading a social media campaign, and constantly collecting/working with the ideas and feedback generated in this process.

 By October 4th, the team will familiarize themselves with the guide and with the assets created by the previous cohorts.
 They will also strategize the distribution plan that they will follow (social media campaign, planning of the delivery of the workshops, etc.).
 Over the course of the term, the students will lead their distribution strategy by hosting the events, facilitating their workshops with the concerned organizations, engaging on social media, and being attentive to (as well as proactive with) the ideas and feedback generated in the process.
-By the end of the term, students will be asked to provide a final report with resources for continued engagement (for instance, a workshop facilitation plan) and give a short presentation to the Collective for Gender+ in Research about their key learnings.
+By the end of the term, students will be asked to provide a final report with resources for continued engagement (for instance, a workshop facilitation plan) and give a short presentation to the Gender+ in Research Collective about their key learnings.

 While the program’s facilitators have drafted the program structure and suggested milestones for the project, students will be given the flexibility to co-design and modify their final outcomes as they deem relevant and in coordination with ORICE project managers.
 The students participating in this cohort of the Gender+ collective will be supported by ORICE team leads throughout the duration of this project.